delphic-digital/urlParameter/README.md

 ##Using

  - `urlParameter.get(<parameter-name:string>, <query-string:string>, <is-encoded:boolean optional>)`
-	- Pass the query string and the name of the parameter you want to know
+	- Looks in query-string for the value of parameter-name
-	- If you pass `is-encoded` as true, it will skip any encoding steps and give you a teeny boost in performance
+	- If `is-encoded`, it will skip encoding parameter-name
- 	- Returns a string for the value of your parameter or false if it doesn't exist
+ 	- Returns a String
  - `urlParameter.set(<parameter-name:string>, <parameter-value:string>, <query-string:string>, <is-encoded:boolean optional>)`
- 	- Pass the name and value you want to be set and the query string you want it to be set in.
+ 	- Adds `"parameter-name=parameter-value"` to `query-string`
- 	- If that parameter is already set it will be overwritten by your new value (if you're manipulating a list value, handle that yourself)
+ 	- If `parameter-name` is already set, it'll be overwritten
- 	- `is-encoded` same as above
- 	- If `parameter-value` is blank the parameter will be removed from the query string
+ 	- If `is-encoded` it'll skip encoding `parameter-name` and `parameter-value`
- 	- Returns a query string with your update
+ 	- Returns a String

 `query-string` should always be encoded.
 If you pull from `window.location` or build it with this utility you'll be golden.